 Unlike LLCs, corporations are also considered separate entities for tax purposes.
 This means that all corporate profits are subject to taxation at the corporate tax rate before being distributed to shareholders.
 Once divided and distributed as dividends, shareholders are then responsible for paying personal income tax on the amount they receive.

-Similarities and Differences Between Partnerships and LLCs
+Similarities and Differences Between Corporations and LLCs

 The greatest similarity between corporations and LLCs is that they are both registered business entities that enjoy the benefit of limited liability protection.